 Frankincense (Boswellia sacra) is both Continue reading “12 Days of Christmas in Oman Day Three”

-The substantial project in Barka west of Muscat ‘Blue City’ is now slightly smaller as its owner since the end of 2015, Muscat Finance Corporation, has provided 1.5sqkm of the 32sq km plot to “Muscat National Development & Investment Company” (ASAAS) www.asaas.om.
-The land will be a sea front entertainment and leisure destination ,
+A similar substantial project in Barka west of Muscat, previously called ‘Blue City’ is now slightly smaller as its owner since the end of 2015, Muscat Finance Corporation, has provided 1.5sqkm of the 32sq km plot to “Muscat National Development & Investment Company” (ASAAS) .
+The land will be a sea front entertainment and leisure destination,

-part of Oman’s thrust towards Continue reading “New Leisure Project in Oman”
+part of Oman’s thrust towards Continue reading “New Leisure Projects in Oman Omagine near the Airport Muscat“

 On the second day of Christmas in Oman, what better thing to do than start organising your gifts for those back home.
 Gold is always special and here is something very different